 Keep an eye on our website and follow #EIGEIndex on our social media channels for more updates.
 The conference will be an online event and live streamed from our website.

 The Gender Equality Index is an important policy-making tool to measure the progress of gender equality in the EU over time.
 Each year, it gives the EU and the Member States a score from 1 to 100.
 A score of 100 would mean that a country had reached full equality between women and men.

 The scores are based on the gaps between women and men and levels of achievement in six core domains: work, money, knowledge, time, power and health, and their sub-domains.
 The Index also has two additional domains: violence against women and intersecting inequalities.

-The Gender Equality Index is an important policymaking tool to measure the progress of gender equality in the EU over time.
-It gives visibility to areas that need improvement and supports policymakers to design more effective gender equality measures.
+The Index gives visibility to areas that need improvement and supports policy makers to design more effective gender equality measures.